We took the perfect road trip to Waco, TX, and it was time well spent with my mom.

 If you’ve ever wanted to take your mother on a road trip, Waco would be a great place to visit with her.
 Its small-town charm is full of wonderful things women love to do and see.
 Our latest mother-daughter road trip to Waco, TX, was just what we both needed, especially my mom.
 Keep reading to see the activities we had fun doing together and separate!

-We’ve now been on at least five mother-daughter road trips, and two being to Waco.
+We’ve now been on at least five mother-daughter road trips, two being to Waco.
 So, this is our second time visiting Waco, TX, together.
-The first time was four years this month (in 2017), and it was both our first visit Magnolia Market, and we were so giddy that we finally decided to go.
+The first time was four years this month (in 2017), and it was our first visit to Magnolia Market, and we were so giddy that we finally decided to go.
 Waco does make an excellent day trip from Dallas-Fort Worth, as it’s only 1.5 hours drive.
 The driving distance from Waco to Austin is about 102 miles and roughly 180 miles from San Antonio.
-It’s not quite in the Texas Hill Country, but it still makes a great day trip from the towns in central Texas, plus the scenic drive is incredible.
+It’s not quite in the Texas Hill Country, but it still makes a great day trip from the towns in central Texas plus, the scenic drive is incredible.

 Do you travel with your mother?

 I will continue to bring my mom along on road trips as long as she’s able.
 Being almost 83 years old limits her on some things, but she’s a trooper when I want to go off and do the things she can’t – like horseback riding or ziplining.